guido57/uros_demo/README.md

 * This is a PlatformIO demo program to create a ROS2 publisher and subscriber by an ESP32
 * I used an "ESP32 D1 Mini" but any ESP32 should be ok
 * This program uses the micro-ROS release created for PlatformIO you can find here: https://github.com/micro-ROS/micro_ros_platformio
+* You can find a much more general description here: https://technologiehub.at/project-posts/micro-ros-on-esp32-tutorial/

 # Build and run